fabiosantoscode/parallel-worker/README.md

 Get a worker or spawned node process to which you can talk to using a message channel.

+Works in the browser and node.

 ## Usage (function mode)

 Call worker(fn) with your function.
-It should synchronously return a value, return a promise for a value, or call a callback (second argument).
+It should synchronously return a value, or return a promise for a value.

 ```javascript
 const result = await worker(item => item + 1)